sam-hilliard/pokemon-battle-cli/plan.md

-# Plan for Pokemon Battle CLI!
+# Plan for Pokemon Battle CLI

 This is the basic plan for my code and how I plan on organizing classes.

 ## Description

 The user will run this java application via a terminal of their choice.
 All information and interaction will be made exclusively through a text-based interface.

 ### General Process

 1. Run application.
 2. Prompted a title screen.
 Includes basic information.
 3. Option for an info screen or to jump into game.